lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 ```

 :begin_tab:`mxnet`
-The `add` function adds a single block
-to the ordered dictionary `_children`.
-You might wonder why every Gluon `Block`
-possesses a `_children` attribute
-and why we used it rather than just
-define a Python list ourselves.
-In short the chief advantage of `_children`
-is that during our block's parameter initialization,
-Gluon knows to look inside the `_children`
-dictionary to find sub-blocks whose
-parameters also need to be initialized.

 A função `add` adiciona um único bloco
 para o dicionário ordenado `_children`.
 Você deve estar se perguntando por que todo bloco de Gluon